zaphosting/docs/docs/gameserver-server-down-what-now.md

 ---
 id: gameserver-server-down-what-now
 title: 'Game server: Server down - What now?'
-description: Information on what to do if your game server from ZAP-Hosting has crashed or is down - ZAP-Hosting.com documentation
+description: Information on what to do if your game server from ZAP-Hosting has crashed or is down
 sidebar_label: Server crash - What to do?
 services:
   - gameserver